assignittous/xlsx-injector/README.md

 This module allows injection of values into an XLSX template with styling using angular-styled tags {{}}

-It is heavily based on Martin Aspeli's `xlsx-template` (https://github.com/optilude), but is modified in an opinionated fashion to work better in certain situations.
+It is heavily based on Martin Aspeli's (https://github.com/optilude) `xlsx-template` , but is modified in an opinionated fashion to work better in certain workflows.
+If you are looking for more flexibility and/or control, you may be better off using the `xlsx-template` (https://github.com/optilude/xlsx-template) library instead.

 ## What It Does